docker/mcp-registry/docs/configuration.md

       - parameter_name
 ```

 Remember that paremeters are used to create the appropriate input field in Docker Desktop.
+Also, it's important to notice that we use the `server name` as prefix for your parameters, so make sure that the `name` attribute matches the parameters prefix.

 ## Secrets